 A while back, I posted a poem, “Wildflowers and Weeds,” inspired by an overgrown field filled with rows of rusting sedans that I happened across in eastern Indiana.
 The poem ended with the lines “in a field/of rusted sedans/overgrown with longing.”
 I took the poem to my monthly writers group and they suggested a couple revisions.
 One was to change “rusted” to “rusting.”
 This made immediate sense as the poem is in the present tense and, of course, the sedans continue to rust.
 They also suggested changing “longing” to something else.
 “Hope” was suggested.
 The general thinking was that I should end the poem with a bit of a twist– a word that takes the reader in a different direction.
-A bit of a twist, if you will.

 All that got me thinking about how to end the poem.
 What is the best word?
 What is the general emotion or thought that I want to leave?

 I wrote out the poem again, keeping the first six lines as I initially wrote them:

 of rusting sedans